 'Present NHS crisis' worsened by lack of focus on social care

-Scottish Care’s executive and national committees will meet on 11 January in Glasgow to discuss the survey’s findings, and unpick what it means for the care of adults living in their own homes in Scotland.
+Scottish Care’s executive and national committees met on 11 January in Glasgow to discuss the survey’s findings, and unpick what it means for the care of adults living in their own homes in Scotland.

 The chief executive added: “The present crisis being faced by the NHS is being made much worse by the failure to integrate properly, and to dedicate equal resource and focus to social care.